 Sorting of flots

 Flots can be sorted for plant macrofossils including carbonised grain and seeds, molluscs, wood charcoal, insect remains, small mammal bones.
+An initial assessment of plant macrofossils can also be carried out at this stage.

 Sorting of residues